Klimorg/helloworld-stack-prod/docs/https.md

 !!! quote

-    Domain names and web hosting are two different services.
+    **Domain names and web hosting are two different services**.
 However, they work together to make websites possible.

     Basically a domain name system is like a massive address book that is constantly updated.
 Behind each domain name, there is an address of the web hosting service storing the website’s files.